This accessibility statement applies to Cheltenham Borough Council’s main website, cheltenham.gov.uk, and connected sites listed below:

 PDFs and other documents

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services, and forms published as Word documents.
-By December 2022, we plan to either fix these or replace them with accessible HTML pages.
+We are working to either fix these or replace them with accessible HTML pages.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.